Kazimierz Pużak: Biography

 Born on 26 August 1883 in a family of Ukrainian origins in Tarnopol, he studied law in Lwów University but dropped his studies to become a full-time political activist.
 He joined the Polish Socialist Party around 1904 and was the cofounder, together with Józef Piłsudski, of Polish Socialist Party - Revolutionary Faction (Polska Partia Socjalistyczna - Frakcja Rewolucyjna) in 1905.

 A member of the Combat Organization of the Polish Socialist Party, in 1909 together with Henryk Minkiewicz he participated in the assassination of a provocateur and police agent Edmund Taranowicz.
 In 1911 arrested by the Russian Empire government for activism in the Polish revolutionary and pro-independence movement, he was sentenced to 8 years of katorga and exile in Siberia afterwards.
 For a time he was imprisoned in Shlisselburg Fortress.
 He was released during the Russian Revolution of 1917, in which he briefly participated.

 Pużak returned to activism in the PPS after 1918, becoming one of its leading activists.
 From 1921 to 1939 he was the Secretary General of the Central Executive Committee of PPS.
 He served as one of the secretaries in the government of Jędrzej Moraczewski and became known—despite his socialist background—as a relative conservative, opposing some of most radical demands of the workers (supported by the communists).
 He opposed the escalation of the Polish-Soviet War, and supported the Silesian Uprisings.
 Elected as a deputy to Sejm (Polish parliament) in all elections from 1919 to 1935, first from Zagłębie Dąbrowskie region, later from Częstochowa, he often negotiated with the workers in those regions and supported their strikes.

-Participated in underground Polish political life in occupied Poland during World War II.
+He participated in underground Polish political life in occupied Poland during World War II.
 In 1939 Pużak became one of the founders of the underground Polish Socialist Party (Polska Partia Socjalistyczna), the PPS-WRN (Polish Socialist Party - Liberty Equality Independence or Polska Partia Socjalistyczna - Wolność, Równość, Niepodległość).
 He was commander-in-chief of Gwardia Ludowa WRN (People's Guard WRN) which was the military organization of the PPS.
 He was PPS representative in the underground Main Political Council (Główna Rada Polityczna).
 Since 1940 he was a member of the Political Consultative Committee (Polityczny Komitet Porozumiewawczy) at Union of Armed Struggle (Związek Walki Zbrojnej, ZWZ).
-Head of the Council of National Unity (Rada Jedności Narodowej) since 1944.
+He was head of the Council of National Unity (Rada Jedności Narodowej) since 1944.
 He played a decisive role in formulating the programmatic declaration "What the Polish nation is fighting for?", strongly opposing any cooperation with the communists.
 In May 1944 nominated for vice-president, but he declined, refusing to leave Poland.

 During the Warsaw Uprising (August 1–October 1, 1944)—which he criticized before it was started—Pużak was in Warsaw.
 After the capitulation of the capital, he left the city together with the civil population and continued his underground activities.